 Science is all about finding things out and we have developed our curriculum to improve students curiosity, independence, determination and resilience.
-Many scientific discoveries only happened because there were many failed attempts; we try and give our students the opportunities needed to recognise the importance of these skills not only in the classroom but also with our Science Clubs.
+Many scientific discoveries only happened because there were many failed attempts; we try and give our students the opportunities needed to recognise the importance of these skills not only in the classroom but also with our Science workshops.

 Key Stage 3